 - Get Help: Sometimes we need to call in the big guns and play one of those “don’t mess with me” cards.
 There is nothing wrong with asking another adult to come into the situation and facilitate, or in some cases, put their foot down and state the obvious when what is happening is just not OK!
 I remember distinctly being reprimanded as a pre-teen by my Dad for being mean to my Mom.
 In our house, it was an action with strict consequences.

 Through all of this, find a way to take care of yourself.
-Even though it is a normal part of a child’s developmental process, it can be managed, and you deserve to stay supported and safe.
-After all, you need to be ready when they ask to start driving the car in a few years!
+Even though rude teens are common, and these behaviors are a normal part of a child’s developmental process, it can be managed.
+And you deserve to stay supported and safe.
+After all, you need to be ready when they ask to start driving the car!